jawj/zapatos-docs/src/index.md

     VALUES (${db.vals(author)}) RETURNING *`.run(pool);
 ```

+The `cols` and `vals` wrappers can also each take an array instead of an object.

-A second use for the `cols` function is in selecting only a subset of columns, in conjunction with the `OnlyCols` type.
-Pass an array of column names to `cols`, and they're compiled appropriately, as seen in this example:
+For the `cols` function, this can help us select only a subset of columns, in conjunction with the `OnlyCols` type.
+Pass an array of column names to `cols` to have them compiled appropriately, as seen in this example:

 ```typescript
 // the <const> prevents generalization to string[]